 Apple is going all-in on USB-C for its Mac computers, and thankfully, HP jumped on board too.
-This USB-C monitor from HP pushes a solid 4K UHD (3840 x 2160) resolution at 60 Hz, and the IPS screen will get you some vibrant colors as well.
+While not one of our favorite USB-C monitors, this display from HP pushes a solid 4K UHD (3840 x 2160) resolution at 60 Hz, and the IPS screen will get you some vibrant colors as well.
 The anti-glare finish is perfect for those in bad lighting situations.

 This monitor from Acer comes well-reviewed and packs an impressive array of features.
 It offers 2560x1440 QHD resolution at a whopping 144 Hz refresh rate, so no matter what you're doing, it'll be able to keep up.
 It's built with AMD FreeSync technology, which keeps things running quite smoothly as you switch between apps and windows.
 It even has two built-in speakers.

 Sometimes all you need is something simple that will get the job done.
 This 23-inch monitor from Acer is a no-frills workhorse that will plug right into your Mac and get you going quickly.
 The 1920x1080 resolution isn't anything fancy, but for the basic day-to-day computing needs, it will be fine, and your wallet will thank you.
 When it comes to quality for price, this is one of the best matte monitors for Mac.

 While curved TVs didn't really take off, curved monitors are still a thing.
 The curved screen helps out on larger monitors, so you don't lose quality as you get to the edges of the screen.
 If you're looking for a little large monitor with a good curve, this one from Samsung is a solid choice.
 It's got the same QHD 2560x1440 resolution as the other top competitors with a 144 Hz refresh rate to boot.
 Samsung isn't known for being inexpensive; however, so be prepared to fork over quite a bit of green.